→→ Projects

 → Sociotechnical Security, Vulnerabilities, and Cybersecurity Policy

-Related to my work on privacy and data protection, I am fascinated by the notion of sociotechnical security and vulnerabilities in the context of computing.
-If technology is an extension of our social interactions, what does it mean for a community to be secure?
+If technology is an extension of our social interactions, what does it mean for a community to be safe and secure on- and offline?

-The phrase ‘sociotechnical security’ is not my own; I personally heard it first through discussions with a friend, Matt Goerzen — who’s written a fabulous co-authored piece on the topic, which explores vulnerabilities and security in the context of social media platforms and the communities most often in need of protection.
+The phrase sociotechnical security is not my own; I heard it first through discussions with a friend, Matt Goerzen.
+A fabulous piece he co-authored explores security and abusabilit in the context of social media platforms, with a focus on communities most in need of protection.

 Writing